What are EU due diligence regulations and why are the recent updates important?

 In the European Union (EU), the concept of due diligence has been codified in various laws and directives, including the Non-Financial Reporting Directive and the Directive on Disclosure of Non-Financial and Diversity Information.
 These laws require companies to report on their environmental, social, and governance (ESG) impacts and any risks or negative impacts associated with their operations or supply chains.

 Affected supply chains don’t have to originate in the EU, they can originate in any part of the world.
-Special attention is being paid to markets in Africa, Asia, and Latin America where traditionally there has been a lack of traceability and transparency in the last/first mile(ex: smallholder farmer or informal waste collectors) of supply chains for sourcing or recycling.
+Special attention is being paid to markets in Africa, Asia, and Latin America where traditionally there has been a lack of traceability and transparency in the first/last mile(ex: smallholder farmer or informal waste collectors) of supply chains for sourcing or recycling.

 In addition to these EU-wide regulations, each member state has its own laws and requirements for due diligence, which may vary depending on the specific industry or sector in which a company operates.
 For example, the mining and extractive industries are subject to specific due diligence requirements under the EU Conflict Minerals Regulation.